gregsaun/maker_cheatsheet/3d_printing/techniques.md

 * a = 30°
 * w = if the hole is too small, w will be equal or lower than 0.
 In this case I recommend to make the angle 'a' more vertical.

+For holes smaller than 3mm diameter I make a simple triangle using the same angle (no flat on top).

 ### Sharp Angle